 What is the power steering pump, and how does it work?

 The power steering pump is a belt-driven or electric-driven hydraulic pump that generates the hydraulic pressure needed to provide power steering assist.
 It develops output pressures of 1,000 PSI or more.
-The pump output is directed to the steering gear, often a rack and pinion type unit, where the hydraulic pressure pushes on the steering rack, greatly reducing the effort it would otherwise take to turn the steering wheel.
+The pump output directs to the steering gear, often a rack and pinion type unit, where the hydraulic pressure pushes on the steering rack, significantly reducing the effort it would otherwise take to turn the steering wheel.

 When to consider replacing the power steering pump:

 - Groaning or whining noise when turning.
 Noise can occur if there is wear on the pump bearings or impeller vanes.
 A low fluid level or trapped air can also cause noises.
 If the pump has already been operating while dry, adding fluid may not resolve the noise and replacement of the pump might be necessary.

 - Power steering fluid leaks.
 Leaks can develop at pump seals, threaded connections, hoses, or the steering rack and pinion unit.
 Pump seal leaks will generally require a replacement.

 - Difficult steering.
 Should you notice it is harder to turn the steering wheel, it might mean the power steering pump output pressure is too low, or there could be blockages in the pump or lines.

 - Damage to the pump pulley.
 Should the pump pulley become damaged or is loose on the pump shaft, you might detect vibration, drive belt damage, or stiff steering.
 A mechanic will need to service the pulley or replace the pump assembly.